ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 easy to explore and understand, easier to use than the Selenium-RC (1.0) API, which will help to make your tests easier to read and maintain.
-It's not tied to any particular test framework, so it can be used equally well in a unit testing or from a plain old "main" method.
+It's not tied to any particular test framework, so it can be used equally well in a unit testing project or from a plain old "main" method.
 This section introduces WebDriver's API and helps get you started becoming familiar with it.
 Start by setting up a WebDriver project if you haven't already.
 This was described in the previous section, :ref:`setting-up-webdriver-project`.